JustNobleMe/AirBnB_clone_v2/README.md

 <center> <h1>HBNB - The Console</h1> </center>

-This repository contains the initial stage of a student project to build a clone of the AirBnB website.
-This stage implements a backend interface, or console, to manage program data.
-Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
-Using a system of JSON serialization/deserialization, storage is persistent between sessions.
+This collection houses the early phase of a student project aiming to replicate the functionality of the AirBnB website.
+In this phase, a backend interface, referred to as a console, has been developed to handle program data.
+The console commands enable users to create, modify, and delete objects, in addition to overseeing file storage.
+Through the implementation of JSON serialization/deserialization, data storage persists across different sessions.

 ---